Drain and Sewer Camera Inspection in Hamilton

 Locate the cleanout or access point

-If you know where your main cleanout is, great.
-If not, do not worry, we will find the best access.
-Clear anything in front of the cleanout, floor drain, or under sink trap area so we can work efficiently.
+If you know where your cleanout is, great.
+If not, don’t worry, we’ll find the best access.
+Clear space near the cleanout, floor drain, or under-sink area so we can work efficiently.

 Step 3